Difference Between Organic and Certified Organic

 For example, we use Sodium Cocoyl Isethionate, an ingredient derived from the fatty acid mixture in coconut oil.
 An exceptionally mild cleansing agent often used in baby products, it cleanses the scalp and hair, helping water mix with oil and grime so they can be rinsed away.
 If you want your shampoo to sit on your bathtub rim and not in a refrigerator, it will have to contain a preservative.
 Additions like these make it impossible to have a “Certified Organic” shampoo.
 But we do the best we can under the circumstances.

 Currently the same guidelines used for certifying organic foods are also used for certifying some of the ingredients used in cosmetic products.
 But not all.
 Some ingredients allowed in food are not allowed in cosmetics.
 Wherever it’s possible to get an ingredient in Certified Organic state, such as oils and herbal extracts, I most certainly do.
 But when I can’t, I find the very best alternative and do my best not to add things that aren’t absolutely necessary.
 I stay away, for example, from fragrances and coloring agents.
-And all of our products contain organic ingredients formulated and manufactured by a company which is a certified organic manufacturer.
+And all of our beauty products contain organic ingredients formulated and manufactured by a company which is a certified organic manufacturer.